Arithmetical Semirings: Arithmetical Semirings

 \section{Arithmetical Semirings}

 In this section we define the main algebraic notion of this paper, arithmetical semirings, by equipping additive arithmetical semigroups with a second, compatible, operation.
 We refer the reader to \cite{K2} for a systematic treatment of arithmetical semigroups, including numerous examples and applications to several areas of mathematics.
-Here we limit ourselves to the definition needed to make the present paper self-contained.
+Here we limit ourselves to the definitions needed to make the present paper self-contained (assuming only standard algebraic terminology, see e.g.\cite{Lang}).